paxdotdev/pax/lab-journal-zb.md

         [ ] The above requires figuring out at least "vacuous ray-cast interception", which we current get around by checking whether size is None
             ^ this could be tackled with `is_invisible_to_ray_casting`, alongside `is_invisible_to_slot` (also decide whether we should negate => `visible`)
-    [ ] or introduce a new instance-level distinction for whether `is_sized() -> bool`, for example [ ] Port sizing / bounds calculations over to the properties pass (1) compute native patches is dependent on these calculations (2) intuitively, these are property calculations, and rendering could/should be a pure function of these (just like all other properties)
+    [ ] or introduce a new instance-level distinction for whether `is_sized() -> bool`, for example [x] Port sizing / bounds calculations over to the properties pass (1) compute native patches is dependent on these calculations (2) intuitively, these are property calculations, and rendering could/should be a pure function of these (just like all other properties)
     (3) bounds / size / etc. will be members of dirty-dag, and knowing if they change will be important for evaluation thereof
 [ ] Manual testing
     [ ] all of the examples
     [ ] Test some of the broken code from userland, e.g. `pax_gol`
     [ ] Drum up some examples that push the limits of "every property now has its own persistent home", e.g. nesting Stackers, `for` and more.
+    [ ] Clipping
+    [ ] Scrolling